OxScuba/DataBlock/README.md

 **Note**: For more customized versions, check the corresponding files in the "src/editions" folder.

+## Tips

-If you've enjoyed the project and would like to show your appreciation, feel free to buy me a coffee ⚡ 0xscuba@getalby.com.
+If you've enjoyed the project and would like to show your appreciation, feel free to buy me a coffee :
+⚡ 0xscuba@getalby.com.

 Every sip supports the code! ☕️

 Enjoy exploring the Bitcoin Timechain with Data Block! 🚀